WHULuoJiaTeam/Model_Zoo/Object_Detection/Yolov4/DOTA/Ascend/8chips/code/README.md

 YOLOv4 can be trained from the scratch or with the backbone named cspdarknet53.
 Cspdarknet53 is a classifier which can be trained on some dataset like ImageNet(ILSVRC2012).
 It is easy for users to train Cspdarknet53.
 Just replace the backbone of Classifier Resnet50 with cspdarknet53.
-Resnet50 is easy to get in mindspore model zoo.
+Resnet50 is easy to get in luojianet model zoo.

 ### Training